projectchrono/chrono/doxygen/documentation/module_vehicle/wheeled_suspension.md

 ## Rigid pinned-axle {#wheeled_suspension_ChRigidPinnedAxle}

-Trivial assembly with spindles directly attached to the chassis.
+Trivial assembly with spindles directly attached to the axle tube that can swing around a pivot point against the chassis.
+This can be used, if an unsprung axle system is needed but has to run on ondulated terrain to avoid wheel lift off.

 See [ChRigidPinnedAxle](@ref chrono::vehicle::ChRigidPinnedAxle) and [RigidPinnedAxle](@ref chrono::vehicle::RigidPinnedAxle).